vitaly-t/spex/docs/code/sequence.md

 <p>It can optionally return a promise object, if data processing is done asynchronously.
 If a promise is returned, the method will not request another value from the <code>source</code> function, until the promise has been resolved.</p>
-<p>If the function throws an error or returns a promise that rejects, the sequence terminates,
+<p>If the function throws an error or returns a rejected promise, the sequence terminates,
 and the method rejects with object <code>{index, error, dest}</code>:</p>
 <ul>
 <li><code>index</code> = index of the data that was processed</li>